English Literature Summer School 2019

 - A brief statement of purpose (350-400 words) detailing your academic reasons for wishing to attend the summer school.
 This should include what you hope to get out of the programme, and what you are likely to contribute to the intellectual life of the summer school.
 This may include details of literature courses you have previously taken, or the relevance of the summer school to your present course of study or professional development.
 If you are applying for the graduate strand of the programme it is essential that you clearly state your reasons for wishing to enrol on specific seminars.

-- Your official university transcripts.
+- All of your official university transcripts.
 These must be in English.

 - In the case of non-native speakers of English, official evidence of English language competency.